 How and where do I have to request the Visa to come to study to Italy?
 And which kind of documents do I need for it?

-Do I have to follow the pre-enrollment procedure through the UNIVERSITALY website when I apply for the Foundation Course Program?
+Do I have to pre-enroll through the UNIVERSITALY website after I’ve been accepted in the Foundation Course?